HR-VILAGE-3K3M: A Human Respiratory Viral Immunization Longitudinal Gene Expression Dataset for Systems Immunity: Technical Validation

-In this section, we illustrate the utility of HR-VILAGE-3K3M through two representative analyses: outcome prediction using longitudinal bulk data and cell type annotation using paired bulk and single-cell data.
+In this section, we illustrate the utility of HR-VILAGE-3K3M through three representative analyses: outcome prediction using longitudinal bulk data and cell type annotation using paired bulk and single-cell data.